Admission Limits (Numerus Clausus)

 Within the segment of placements awarded according to the AdH, there are also admission criteria that apply to specific programs in addition to the average Abitur grade, such as tests of academic aptitude (pharmacy, veterinary medicine, medicine).

 There are a number of particularly stubborn rumors surrounding the Numerus Clausus, or limited admissions policy.
-The most widely held misconception about this practice is that the required grades for impacted subjects are set in advance.
-Instead, the only figure set in advance is the number of study placements.
+The most widely held misconception about this practice is that the required grades are set in advance.
+Instead, the only figure set in advance is the number of available study placements.
 Who receives a study placement depends primarily on the number and quality of the competing applications.
 The grade limits published in the "NC table" always refer to past processes, never to future ones.
 As a result, their only value is as a rough guide – the future selection limits may be completely different.

 Freie Universität Berlin currently stipulates minimum grades only for the programs in pharmacy and veterinary medicine, and only in the “higher education institution selection process” (Auswahlverfahren der Hochschulen, AdH) segment (quota) of the available study placements; these grades are required for applicants wishing to be considered in this process.